ctsimpson/textmerge/README.md

-#Textmerge Collection
+#Textmerge

-A collection of tools I have put together that I regularly use as a Network Engineer
+A custom tool that I use to generate reptitive config files from either an input file or generated questions.

 Installation
 ------------
-▸       gem install Textmerge
+▸       gem install textmerge

 Help output